mstksg/inCode/copy/entries/io-purity.md

 (At least, that's what it's supposed to do.
 Unfortunately, `IO` data structures do not come built-in with a method for their string representation in vanilla Haskell.
+Maybe it could be represented by the C code that it would compile to as a standalone IO object.
 But the point remains that `print` would *try* to print out the data structure itself somehow, and not the actual result of the computation)

 Instructions as Data Structures
 -------------------------------